Jcreal2206/mms142-groupL-2023.github.io/README.md

 Siri was created to help facilitate user access to multiple services, information, and tasks through voices.
 This means that the interaction between users and Siri takes place through natural language questions and commands.
 Natural language processing and machine learning algorithms are used by Siri to understand and reply to user’s questions.

 In that case, Siri disturbs the market status quo.
-The voice-controlled interface, as a first, changes the manner in which users communicate with their devices.
+The voice-controlled interface, as a first, changes how users communicate with their devices.
 Rather than rely on touching and typing, users can talk to their devices to get them to fetch information for them using Siri.
 This is a convenient way of interacting without having to hold anything since it is ideal for multitasking and when users are immobile.

-Additionally, Siri works together with several apps and services such that users are able to interact with only one system.
+Additionally, Siri works together with several apps and services such that users can interact with only one system.
 Siri will enable users to send text messages, call, set reminders and appointments, play music, navigate maps, and many other jobs.
 Siri helps in controlling devices by reducing switching between multiple apps and thus makes it easier to use.

 Siri also disrupts by understanding context and giving tailored answers.
 Thus, Siri gets better and better as time goes on.
 The customization of Siri makes it friendlier to users making it more relevant, functional, and usable.

 Also, Siri has created opportunities for app and service creators to integrate their products with the virtual assistant.
-Apple presents SiriKit which is a framework through which developers develop specific Siri enabled functions within their applications.
+Apple presents SiriKit which is a framework through which developers develop specific Siri-enabled functions within their applications.
 Siri’s capabilities are extended to other domains and it becomes more integrated at this level.

 Therefore, Siri disturbs the general market by launching a voice-controlled interface, integrating different services, giving custom answers, and allowing third-party integration.
 It has completely altered the way people handle these devices, leading the way to virtual assistant domination of the market.
 Siri’s consistent progressions and betterments expand the capabilities of an AI chatbot towards user interactions and usefulness.